nekrasovp/nekrasovp/README.md

 ### 📫 How to reach me

-- 🔗 I have a [personal page](https://nekrasovp.github.io/pages/about.html) where all my social networks are located!
+- 🔗 I have a [personal page](https://nekrasovp.github.io/pages/about.html) where all my social network links are located!
 You can reach me anywhere over there
 - 📝 I have a blog at [nekrasovp.github.io](https://nekrasovp.github.io/category/blog.html)
 - 💬 [Telegram](https://t.me/def12)
 - 📧 You can also send me an [e-mail](mailto:nekrasovp@gmail.com)